jabezborja/tagalang/README.md

 !?
 This is a comment
 ```

+TO DO LIST:
+* Linisin ang codebase
+* Kung statements (If Statements)

 # Create some Programs #
-Make sure that you always put your files in 'Program' folder or it will not be detected.
+Make sure that you always put your files in main folder where your all tagalag files sits or it will not be detected.

 # Installation #
 You can install this on your local machine.